environmental biology major

 Check out the catalog for a complete list of the requirements, courses, and objectives for the Environmental Biology program.

 All MVNU students are invited to participate in our many other service and learning trips, including a unique opportunity to study Tropical Ecology in Belize that is offered exclusively for Biology majors.

 MVNU has many endowed scholarships available for students of a wide variety of backgrounds and majors.

 Environmental Biology is a diverse field that can lead to many career options spanning the alphabet from A to Z and everything in between!
 Students who graduate with a degree in Environmental Biology may pursue work in academia as a teacher and researcher or zoo management to work closely with animal care and training.
 Career options also include agriculture, aquatic studies, energy research, environmental assessment, naturalist programs, public health, and wildlife rehabilitation.

 - Kendrick Flanagan, 2017, operates the nature center at Heartland Outdoor School and teaches classes in the outdoors for visiting school groups.

-- Grace Hall, 2019, has been accepted into Miami University’s Master of Environmental Science program for autumn 2019.
+- Grace Hall, 2019, was accepted into Miami University’s Master of Environmental Science program for the 2019 Fall semester.

-- Emily Smith, 2018, is the Education Program Coordinator at the Ohio Bird Sanctuary, and helps to rehabilitate and train injured birds of prey and regularly conducts educational programs for public and school groups.
+- Emily Smith, 2018, is the Education Program Coordinator at the Ohio Bird Sanctuary, and helps to rehabilitate and train injured birds of prey in addition to regularly conducting educational programs for public and school groups.